iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

             $ bla bla
             bla bla

-Apart from the bundled tests you can use customly built tests by using the CLI arguments ................... to determine in which ruleset folders the tool should look for IDS validation rules.
+Apart from the bundled tests you can use customly built tests by using the CLI arguments (-e, --extra-rule-dirs) to determine in which ruleset folders the tool should look for IDS validation rules.
 The structure of these rulesets folders is explained in :ref:`defining rules`.